This is a beaded bracelet tutorial to get you started learning how to make jewelry, the first of the two basic beading techniques.

 While holding the wire end in one hand and the clasp in other hand pull the bracelet together until you have no wire showing.

-Gently and carefully try the bracelet on to double check for a correct fit on your wrist.
+Gently and carefully try the bracelet on to double check for a correct sizing on your wrist.

-With the end not permanently closed this is your opportune time to make any size adjustments, either increase the size if too tight or decrease the size if too loose.
+With the end not permanently closed this is the time to make any size adjustments, either increase the size if too tight or decrease the size if too loose.

 If you do need to make any adjustments just un-string the open end you are working on and either add or remove any beads as necessary.
 Then repeat the step again for attaching the clasp.